DFE-Digital/tra-digital-design-history/app/posts/apply-for-qts-in-england/2023-03-15-new-regs-p4-reference-received.md

 As more references come in, the assessor reviews each one, either accepting it or rejecting it.
 A rejected reference may or may not warrant a decline – an applicant could potentially still be awarded QTS with a rejected reference if their other references provide enough experience.

-It’s for the assessor to review that reference ansd take a decision on whether or not the reasons for rejection have wider implications for the whole application.
+It’s for the assessor to review that reference and take a decision on whether or not the reasons for rejection have wider implications for the whole application.

 ![Reference list (Rejected)](reference-list-rejected.png)